JackEdTaylor/LexOPSdocs/docs/05-shiny.md

 ## Visualise

 The Visualise tab provides options for plotting useful information.
-This includes variables from the [LexOPS dataset](introduction.html#the-lexops-dataset), [custom variables](#custom-variables), and assigned factorial cells.
+This includes variables from the [lexops dataset](introduction.html#the-lexops-dataset), [custom variables](#custom-variables), and assigned factorial cells.

 Here's an example, showing stimuli generated in the Generate tab (in a Bigram Probability x Concreteness design).
 Points can be coloured (e.g., by generated condition) and individual items can be identified by hovering over the points.